tbrowder/raku-read-write-tests/README.md

 the gap of processing an ASCII file of many lines.
 The test files are of varying numbers of lines, each line consisting of 100 characters, including the ending newline.

+## Running the test

+1. Edit file `run-rw-tests.p6` to set the value of array `@GB` to the number and size of tests to run (.
+2. Exexute file `run-rw-tests.p6`.
+A log will be generated and placed in the `logs` subdirectory (which will be created if it doesn't exist).

 ## Results of recent file read tests

 | Date       | Rakudo Version      | File Size (lines) | Perl 5 RT | Perl 6 RT | P6/P5 |